Aminuxer/DM-Crypt-Helper-Scripts/README.md

 ----- New CryptoContainer mounted succesfully ! ---------
 ```

+For physical devices don't need input size - autodetect present.
 After this your container will already mounted and ready for usage.

 ## Start / mount cryptocontainer
-Run script with full path to container and method stop:
+Run script with full path to container and method start:

 `$ sudo /opt/_dmc.sh /var/tmp/fs1.bin start`